Dineshnae/reconloop/README.md

 ## How this was built

-Designed and built with Claude as a pair programmer.
+Designed and built by Dinesh Natarajan with Claude as a pair programmer.
 The benchmark, the grader and the failure analysis are the point: every number above can be reproduced with the commands in this file.

 MIT licensed.